deejaygraham/intro-to-coding/transcript.md

 10 minutes

+### Things wot we have learned

+algorithms
+precise and unambiguous language logic

+decompose a problem into smaller steps

+create simple programs
+use logical reasoning to predict behaviour of a program

+sequence
+Selection
+repetition
+Variables

+using abstraction to model the world to solve a problem

+Different kinds of programming languages
+  Interpreted
+  Compiled

+Inputs
+outputs

+debug simple programs

 ## Resources

 ### Books

 The Pattern on the Stone, W. Daniel Hillis

+A Mind of It's Own - Cordelia Fine

+Brain Rules - John Medina

 Agile thinking and learning, Andy Hunt, Pragmatic programmers